mqtthiqs/at-doc/docs/modules/comb.md

 ![Screenshot of the Comb module](../assets/images/modules/comb/comb.png){.main-pic}

 The comb filter is arguably the most basic building block of signal processing.
 Let's turn it into a creative tool!
-With a handful of carefully-chosen additions, _Comb_ makes a simple component into it a fun and versatile physical modeling-inspired instrument with wide sonic possibilities: realistic string chords & bells, subtle coloring or massive reverberations, all nuances of wooden, metallic, hollow or full tones...
+With a handful of carefully-chosen additions, _Comb_ makes a simple component into it a fun and versatile physical modeling-inspired instrument with wide sonic possibilities: subtle coloring, massive reverberations, nuances of wooden or metallic tones...
 Whether used as an end-of-chain effect or as an integral synthesis block, _Comb_ is a resonance treasure trove.

 ## Features

 - Bread-and-butter, reinvented: from simple delay line to complex evolving tones
-- Multiple, precisely tunable comb filters, with independent control of pitch, decay and gain
+- Multiple, precisely tunable comb filters with independent controls
-- Advanced physical modeling-inspired controls for a wide sonic palette
+- Advanced physical modeling-inspired parameters for a wide sonic palette
-- Simple and functional user interface

 ## Context

 A comb filter is simply a very short delay with feedback.
-It realizes what happens in nature when sound bounces back and forth between two surfaces (standing waves); it is what makes the particular sound of a physical enclosure (instrument, room...).
+It mimics what happens in nature when sound bounces back and forth between two surfaces; it is what makes the particular sound of a physical enclosure (instrument, room...).

-As the delay gets shorter, we stop perceiving the repeats as echoes, and start hearing them as timbre coloration, or as pitch: the shorter the delay, the higher the pitch.
-If, just like nature does, we shave off some of the high frequencies at each repeats, the tone gets more mellow over time, simulating the travel of a displacement along a string.
-Fed with bursts of noise, this is often called _Karplus-Strong_ synthesis. _Comb_ takes this classic to new _digital waveguide_ territories with precise control over damping, unique inharmonic warping of partials and pick-up positioning for interesting phase-cancellation effects.
+As the delay gets shorter, we stop perceiving the repeats as echoes, and start hearing them as pitches: the shorter the delay, the higher the pitch.
+If, just as in nature, we shave off some of the high frequencies at each repetition, the tone gets more mellow over time, simulating the propagation of a wave along a string.
+Fed with bursts of noise, this is often called _Karplus-Strong_ synthesis. _Comb_ takes this classic to new _digital waveguide_ territories with precise control over damping, unique inharmonic warping of partials and pick-up positioning for interesting phasing effects.

 ---